 “You have no idea how much cardio I have to do.
 It’s ridiculous… Well, you gotta be able to run like a freakin’ gazelle, without getting winded.
 Plus there’s that whole thing of making it look like you’re walking, and everybody else is running their asses off!
 And I gotta stay with them!”Leslie Vernon, Behind The Mask: The Rise of Leslie Vernon

 Even if you count yourself among the many people who don’t particularly enjoy scary movies, their stories still have much to offer.
-And don’t worry, I’ve gone through them all for you, so you don’t have to.
+Up ahead, we’ll cover the top 13 real life lessons from made-up monsters.

 1. Freddy Krueger – Chase your dreams

 Movie: A Nightmare on Elm Street

 The original terror of Elm Street, Freddy could teach us all a thing or two about the value of dreams.
 Focus on your dreams and go after them with red-hot intensity.